 A Pathfinder Adventure Path is a series of six monthly 96-page softcover books.
 Each volume provides one part of an adventure path, as well as several fantastic background articles to help GMs implement the adventure path.
 The six parts have a connecting theme and story that links all the parts into one epic campaign that starts at 1st level and takes players to the mid to high teens.

 The Pathfinder Adventure Paths are the “flagship” of the Pathfinder RPG.
 Indeed, the adventure paths were the first to bear the name “Pathfinder.”
 The first four adventure paths (24 volumes) were published before the Pathfinder Roleplaying Game was released, and were written with D&D 3.5 rules.

 Ten years later and the Adventure Paths have a myriad of story options to choose from.
-Indeed, there are now *gulp* 22 APs to choose from!
+Indeed, there are now *gulp* 24 APs to choose from!
 Below, we give you a brief intro to each of them!
 (Here is much more on Pathfinder, if you need a deep dive.)